hbmartin/demystify/README.md

 2. Install and build `npm i && npm run build`
 3. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 4. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-5. Test your changes, e.g. by loading the browser extension from `apps/browser/.output/chrome-mv3/`
+5. Test your changes, e.g. by loading the browser extension with `npm run dev` or validating the build in `apps/browser/.output`
 6. Push to the Branch (`git push origin feature/AmazingFeature`)
 7. Open a Pull Request